 Our Sites may contain content or links to other websites that are not owned or controlled by us.
 We have no control over the privacy policies or content displayed on websites run by third parties.

 Child Usage Restrictions

-Our Services and App are not directed to children and children are not eligible to use our Services.
+Our Services are not directed to children, and children are not eligible to use our Services.
 Protecting the privacy of children is very important to us.
-We do not collect or maintain personal information from people we actually know are under 13 years of age, and no part of our App or Services is designed to attract people under 13 years of age.
-If we later learn that a user is under 13 years of age, we will take steps to remove that user’s personal information from our databases and to prevent the user from utilizing the Sites and the Services.
+We do not collect or maintain personal information from people we actually know are under 13 years of age, and no part of our Services is designed to attract people under 13 years of age.
+If we later learn that a user is under 13 years of age, we will take steps to remove that user’s personal information from our databases and to prevent the user from utilizing the Services.